-A brief introduction: This is my fourteenth year at UW-Green Bay and I just completed a sabbatical at the University of Auckland in New Zealand.
+A brief introduction: This is year 17 at UW-Green Bay.
 I was born and raised in Bombay (India), got a B.S. at Carleton College (MN) in Psychology, then spent 5 years in Seattle at the University of Washington.
 After getting my Ph.
-D. (Social/Personality with Irwin and Barbara Sarason, social support and close relationship research), I did postdoctoral work at UCLA (Health Psychology with Shelley Taylor and Chris Dunkel-Schetter).
+D. (Social/Personality), I did postdoctoral work at UCLA (Health Psychology).
 Then I came here to Wisconsin and stayed since (but spent months in New Zealand on a sabbatical in 2012).

-I have served in a number of roles at UW-Green Bay including Chair of Psychology, Chair of Human Development, as Associate Dean of Liberal Arts and Sciences, and as co-director of the UW-Green Bay Teaching Scholars Program.
-I am also active outside campus-I have been president of the Society for the Teaching of Psychology (STP), the Bay Area Community Council (BACC) and was Chair of the Education and Training Council (Health Psychology, APA-Div 38).
+I have served in a number of roles at UW-Green Bay- Chair of Psychology, Chair of Human Development, Associate Dean of Liberal Arts and Sciences, Co-director of the UW-Green Bay Teaching Scholars Program.
+I am also active outside campus-Past-President of the Society for the Teaching of Psychology (STP) and the Bay Area Community Council (BACC), Past-Chair Education and Training Council (Health Psychology, APA-Div 38).
 I am currently Vice President (Midwest) for Psi Chi- the International Honor Society in Psychology (Psi Chi) and Co-Editor of Scholarship of Teaching and Learning in Psychology (SoTLiP).

 writing, and talking about psychology (I have non-academic passions too).
 I savor psychology and am fascinated by how psychology can help make life better.
 I like the challenge of being as good a teacher as I can, and correspondingly, to help students learn to the best of their abilities and beyond.
 More on my research interests, professional activities and accomplishments, and the organizations I serve, on the accompanying links.